CompArchFA16/Lab1/report.md

  000 | 0111  0000 | 0111 |	0   0   | ADD
  ```

+ This test case is derived directly from Lab 0.
+However, instead of using a 4 bit adder component, we are using four 1 bit ALUs to compute.
+We try different combinations of sign of A, sign of B, carryout, and overflow to find out that our 4 bit ALU worked.

 ```verilog
  Cm  |    	A     	B     |   Out    | Cout  OF | Case
 ------------------------------------------------------